A pair of portrait reliefs in Italian white marble and late 19th century

 Description

-Pair of round bas-relief plaques made of white marble, a pair of Italian marble profiles from the late 19th century, depicting a pair of dignitaries in Renaissance style after antiquity.
-The man in a hat with long curly hair is turned to the left; an NSF monogram is engraved on the edge; the woman with long hair gathered at the nape and a large pearl necklace is turned to the right, with GFSC engraved on the edge and a small chip on the edge near the shoulder.
+Pair of round bas-reliefs made of white marble, a pair of Italian marble profiles from the late 19th century, depicting a pair of dignitaries in Renaissance style after antiquity.
+The man in a hat with long curly hair is turned to the left; an NSF monogram is engraved on the edge; the woman with long hair gathered at the nape and a large pearl necklace is turned to the right, with GFSC engraved on the edge and a small chip on the edge near the arm.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, emphasizing strong similarities and references to Roman and Greek ornamentation.

 Attributes / Details